tmtsoftware/esw/docs/src/main/scripts/dsl/services/sequencer-command-service.md

 In order to interact or send commands from one Sequencer to the other, one needs to create a `Sequencer` instance first.
 The API provided by a Sequencer Command Service is tailored to Sequencer functionality.

-##Sequencer
+## Sequencer

 First a Sequencer instance is needed.
 To create a Sequencer instance, the following parameters need to be passed to the Sequencer method:

-* `prefix`: Prefix of the Sequencer to be resolved and sent commands (for eg. TCS.wfos_imaging, IRIS.IRIS_ImagerAndIFS.IRIS_IMAGER)
+* `prefix`: Prefix of the Sequencer to be resolved and sent commands (for eg. TCS.wfos_imaging, IRIS.IRIS_ImagerAndIFS.imager)
 * `defaultTimeout`: optional max timeout to wait for completion of Sequences sent with `sumbitAndWait` or `queryFinal`.
 The default value for this option is set to 10 hours since it will be common that the handling of Sequences can take a long time, and we don't want unexpected timeouts to occur in production.
 For development, it might make sense to set this to some smaller value.
 This can always be overridden in the specific `submitAndWait` and `queryFinal` calls, when appropriate (see below).